Hoverfly: Pollination

-Case study – New Zealand

-More than 40 species of syrphid flies are found in New Zealand in a variety of habitats, including agricultural fields and alpine zones.
-Two hover fly species in Switzerland are being investigated as potential biological control agents of hawkweeds in New Zealand.

-Native hover fly species Melanostoma fasciatum and Melangyna novaezelandiae are common on agricultural fields in New Zealand.
-Coriander and tansy leaf are particularly attractive to many species of adults, which feed on their pollen.
-In organic paddocks, hover flies were found to feed on an average of three and a maximum of six different pollens.
-M. fasciatum has a short proboscis, which restricts it to obtaining nectar from disk flowers.

-Syrphid flies are also common visitors to flowers in alpine zones in New Zealand.
-Native flies (Allograpta and Platycheirus) in alpine zones show preferences for flower species based on their colour in alpine zones; syrphid flies consistently choose yellow flowers over white regardless of species.
-However, syrphid flies are not as effective pollinators of alpine herb species as native solitary bees.

 Systematics

 Relationship with humans

-Syrphid flies offer dual services to humans, with adults pollinating and larvae providing other services.
+Hoverflies (adult syrphid flies) are pollinators.

-Larvae of many hover fly species prey upon pest insects, including aphids and leafhoppers, which spread some diseases such as curly top, so they are seen in biocontrol as a natural means of reducing the levels of pests.
-Gardeners, therefore, sometimes use companion plants to attract hover flies.
+Larvae of many hoverfly species prey upon pest insects, including aphids and leafhoppers, which spread some diseases such as curly top, so they are seen in biocontrol as a natural means of reducing levels of pests.
+Gardeners, therefore, sometimes use companion plants to attract hoverflies.
 Those reputed to do so include Alyssum spp., Iberis umbellata, statice, buckwheat, chamomile, parsley, and yarrow.
+Many syrphids, such as Toxomerus marginatus, are attracted to herbivore-induced plant volatiles, and there are commercial formulations of said volatiles, like methyl salicylate, which can be used to attract them for biocontrol purposes.
 Larvae in the subfamily Eristalinae live in semi-aquatic and aquatic environments, including manure and compost, and can filter and purify water.